2022-2023 Arizona Assurance Program Information for Current High School Seniors

 |FAFSA must be official and free of errors.|

 Demonstrate a combined AGI or income earned from work (for parents of dependent students, or student and spouse if independent) of $27,000 or less on the FAFSA.*

-Have an Expected Family Contribution (EFC), as calculated by the FAFSA, of 0 (zero) AND be eligible for the Federal Pell Grant.* For instructions as to how to view your calculated EFC on your Student Aid Report (SAR), visit studentaid.gov.
+Have an Expected Family Contribution (EFC), as calculated by the FAFSA, of 0 (zero) AND be eligible for the Federal Pell Grant.* Visit studentaid.gov for instructions on how to view your calculated EFC on your Student Aid Report (SAR).